executors/executors/wording.md

 |----------|--------------|
 | `default_allocator` | Executor implementations shall use a default implmentation defined allocator to allocate any memory required to store the submitted function object. |
 | `allocator(ProtoAllocator)` | Executor implementations shall use the supplied allocator to allocate any memory required to store the submitted function object. |

-The `allocator(ProtoAllocator)` and `default_allocator` properties are mutually exclusive and provide an increaasing superset of guarantees as follows:

-    default_allocator < allocator

 ## Executor type traits